Tookmund/tookmund.github.io/_drafts/important-trailing-slash.md

 lrwxrwxrwx 1 jacob jacob 3 Apr  3 00:13 otherdirlink -> dir
 ```

-This is probably for the best, as it is very confusing behavior,
+This is probably for the best, as it is very confusing behavior.
-but Linux still exhibits some confusing behavior of its own.

-For example, if you have the following structure
-of a directory `dir` containing a file `dirfile` with a symbolic link `link` pointing to `dir`.
-(which will be used in all shell examples throughout this article):
+There is still one advantage the trailing slash has when using `mv`,even on Linux,
+in that is it does not allow you to move a file to a non-existent directory,
+or move a file that you expect to be a directory that isn't.
 ```
+$ mv dir/dirfile nonedir/
+mv: cannot move 'dir/dirfile' to 'nonedir/': Not a directory
+$ touch otherfile
+$ mv otherfile/ dir
+mv: cannot stat 'otherfile/': Not a directory
+$ mv otherfile dir
-$ ls -lR
+$ ls dir
-.:
-total 4
-drwxr-xr-x 2 jacob jacob 4096 Apr  3 00:00 dir
-lrwxrwxrwx 1 jacob jacob    3 Apr  3 00:00 link -> dir

-./dir:
-total 0
--rw-r--r-- 1 jacob jacob 0 Apr  3 00:12 dirfile
+dirfile  otherfile
 ```

+However, Linux still exhibits some confusing behavior of its own, like
-And then attempt to remove `link` recursively with a trailing slash:
+when you attempt to remove `link` recursively with a trailing slash:
 ```
 rm -rvf link/
 ```